tungd/cloudflare-ddns/README.md

 bored and `ddclient` failed to install on my Mac for reason I can not comprehend (I don't know Perl).

+# Tasks

+- [ ] Read from config file instead of hardcode values

 # License

 Copyright 2018 Tung Dao